grafana/mimir/docs/sources/architecture/store-gateway.md

 ## How it works

-The store-gateway needs to have an almost up-to-date view over the long-term storage bucket, in order to discover blocks belonging to their shard.
+The store-gateway needs to have an almost up-to-date view over the long-term storage, in order to discover blocks belonging to their shard.
 The store-gateway can keep the bucket view updated in to two different ways:

 1. Periodically downloading the [bucket index]({{< relref "../blocks-storage/bucket-index.md" >}}) (default)
 2. Periodically scanning the bucket

 ### Bucket index enabled (default)

-At startup **store-gateways** fetch the [bucket index]({{< relref "../blocks-storage/bucket-index.md" >}}) from long-term storage bucket for each tenant belonging to their shard in order to discover each tenant's blocks  from relevant `meta.json` files and block deletion marks.
+At startup **store-gateways** fetch the [bucket index]({{< relref "../blocks-storage/bucket-index.md" >}}) from long-term storage for each tenant belonging to their shard in order to discover each tenant's blocks  from relevant `meta.json` files and block deletion marks.
 During this initial bucket synchronization phase, the store-gateway `/ready` readiness probe endpoint will fail.

 For more information about the bucket index, please refer to [bucket index documentation]({{< relref "../blocks-storage/bucket-index.md" >}}).

-Store-gateways periodically scan the long-term storage bucket to discover new or deleted blocks.
+Store-gateways periodically scan the long-term storage to discover new or deleted blocks.
 New blocks can be uploaded by [ingesters]({{< relref "./ingester.md" >}}) or by the [compactor]({{< relref "./compactor.md" >}}).
 The compactor additionally may have deleted blocks or marked others for deletion since the last scan.
 The frequency at which this occurs is configured with the `-blocks-storage.bucket-store.sync-interval` flag.